LLMC: Benchmarking Large Language Model Quantization with a Versatile Compression Toolkit

 \section{Abstract}

-Recent advancements in large language models (LLMs) are propelling us toward artificial general intelligence, thanks to their remarkable emergent abilities and reasoning capabilities.
-However, the substantial computational and memory requirements of LLMs limit their widespread adoption.
-Quantization, a key compression technique, offers a viable solution to mitigate these demands by compressing and accelerating LLMs, albeit with potential risks to model accuracy.
+Recent advancements in large language models (LLMs) are propelling us toward artificial general intelligence with their remarkable emergent abilities and reasoning capabilities.
+However, the substantial computational and memory requirements limit the widespread adoption.
+Quantization, a key compression technique, can effectively mitigate these demands by compressing and accelerating LLMs, albeit with potential risks to accuracy.
 Numerous studies have aimed to minimize the accuracy loss associated with quantization.
-However, the quantization configurations in these studies vary and may not be optimized for hardware compatibility.
-In this paper, we focus on identifying the most effective practices for quantizing LLMs, with the goal of balancing performance with computational efficiency.
-For a fair analysis, we develop a quantization toolkit LLMC, and design four crucial principles considering the inference efficiency, quantized accuracy, calibration cost, and modularization.
-By benchmarking on various models and datasets with over 500 experiments, three takeaways corresponding to calibration data, quantization algorithm, and quantization schemes are derived.
-Finally, a best practice of LLM PTQ pipeline is constructed.
-All the benchmark results and the toolkit can be found at \hyperref[LLM-QBench]{https://github.com/ModelTC/llmc}.
+However, their quantization configurations vary from each other and cannot be fairly compared.
+In this paper, we present LLMC, a plug-and-play compression toolkit, to fairly and systematically explore the impact of quantization.
+LLMC integrates dozens of algorithms, models, and hardware, offering high extensibility from integer to floating-point quantization, from LLM to vision-language (VLM) model, from fixed-bit to mixed precision, and from quantization to sparsification.
+Powered by this versatile toolkit, our benchmark covers three key aspects: calibration data, algorithms (three strategies), and data formats, providing novel insights and detailed analyses for further research and practical guidance for users.
+Our toolkit is available at \url{https://github.com/ModelTC/llmc}.